 Sometimes the easiest thing for us to do is let our light burn completely out.
 Here is my story of my light not going completely out, but it faded.
 Now I twinkle.

 Hello, my name is Rebekah and I am a victim of bullying.
 I was bullied from 3 years old until my sophomore year of high school.
 I hated the idea of actually going to school, but I loved to learn.
 I always questioned why I even bothered to try anymore if all I got in return was getting bullied.

 I remember the very first day of freshman year of high school.
 I told myself this year would be different, that I would make some good friends, but it was the most difficult year of my life.

 Once I got to school was even worse.
-I was always flying under the upper class men’s radars.
-If they knew you were a freshmen you were a target.
+I was always flying under the upper-class men’s radars.
+If they knew you were a freshman you were a target.
 Lucky for me, I was mistaken for a sophomore, junior, or senior.
-However, there was this one instance where I had upper class men guys push me around in the hallway and harass me because they were bored.
+However, there was this one instance where I had upper-class men guys push me around in the hallway and harass me because they were bored.
 I was always on edge and fearful.

 Every day I would come home from school and lock myself in my room.
 I would do homework, but I would also enjoy the temporary peacefulness I had.
 Then it would start all over again.